 - Take the opportunity to join UK and European study trips

-If you have the potential and ambition to study with us, but feel you’re not quite ready to join the BSc (Hons) Construction Management and Property Development right now, why not consider taking this course with a foundation year?
+If you have the potential and ambition to study with us, but feel you’re not quite ready to join the BSc (Hons) Construction Management right now, why not consider taking this course with a foundation year?

 Built Environments - your questions answered